mapr-demos/drill-spot-price-history/README.md

   order by SpotSavingsPercent desc;
 ```

-This query takes way too long - several minutes on my laptop.
+This query takes way too long - over 1 minute on my laptop.
 Perhaps it's because we're scanning through a couple of gigabytes of spot price history when we don't really need to look at all of it.

 Maybe we can prune away some of the data in the query, so that we don't have to scan the entire history?
 Let's just use the average spot price for the current month, which at the time of this writing is April (4):